Support and therapies available at the MS Therapy Centre in Bedford

 Hydrotherapy is a form of treatment directed by a physiotherapist that utilises water for therapeutic effect.

-Hyperbaric Oxygen Therapy was the main reason the Centre was set up – to provide a therapy that was not available elsewhere for people with MS. Nerve damage in MS is the result of inflammation, which in turn causes scarring.
-It is the scar tissue that prevents messages getting from the brain to the limbs etc. causing disability.
-By breathing 100% oxygen under pressure, extra oxygen is absorbed into the tissue, which repairs the damaged tissue before it becomes scarred.
+Oxygen Therapy was the first therapy offered at the MS Therapy Centre.
+Nerve damage in MS is the result of inflammation, which in turn causes scarring.
+It is the scar tissue that prevents messages getting from the brain to the limbs, thus resullting in disability.
+By breathing 100% oxygen under pressure, extra oxygen is absorbed into the tissue.
+This helps to repair the damaged tissue before it becomes scarred.

 Create muscle tissue; Improve blood circulation; Improve strength, balance and flexibility; Prevent muscular atrophy; Restore a level of body movement; Relieve back and neck pain; Encourage better posture; Ease tension and stress from the body.